Table of Contents

 This breed has existed for about half a millennium now.
 During these 500 years, they have evolved from strictly smooth-coated pups of any color, over longhaired specimens that were used for hunting water-dwelling prey, to today’s plethora of varieties.
 The youngest sub-breed is the wirehaired Dachshund, whose less than soft coat protects them from scratches caused by thorny bushes while they rush through a forest in pursuit of their prey.

 This breed comes from the country that has given us the world’s biggest beer festival, excellent cars, and Manuel Neuer, so its popularity in the US suffered a lot during World War I. After that, though, it skyrocketed, and not even World War II could diminish the love the Americans developed for Dachshunds.
 Currently, it occupies the 12th place in the American Kennel Club list of the most popular breeds, outranking Pomeranians, Huskies, and even Corgis.
-So, it is no wonder that it made it to the top of our list of top 10 dog breeds for apartments!
+So, it is no wonder that it was a Picasso-approved pooch and made it to the top of our list of top 10 dog breeds for apartments!

 3 Reasons Not to Adopt a Dachshund